To the End

 “Highly appropriate, I think.”

-Sanura looked up to him, raising a cynically surprised eyebrow.
-Then pleasure mildly warmed her expression.
+Sanura looked up to him, a little surprised.

 Though he had no fuckin’ clue where Hector’s corpse was.
 But he knew who would. „Dovilė, could you please bring Hector to Sanura?”